Tipi-Hack/tipi-hack.github.io/_posts/2018-06-30-NDH16-Wavestone-Step5.md

 We have discovered the fourth part of the flag "4 = Full location of the running malware on disk (c:\xxx)" = "C:\Windows\System32\dllhost\svchost.exe"

-We still need to know the name of the infected user, remember ?
-The `envars` module can be user to get environment variable of the process.
+We still need to know the name of the infected user, remember?
+We use the `envars` plugin to get the environment variables of the process.
 ```console
 # volatility --plugins=plugins/ -f memory --profile=Win7SP1x64 envars -p 1928
 Volatility Foundation Volatility Framework 2.6